bkeiren/EasyImgur/README.md

 6. You can now use the *Upload from file... (to account)* and *Upload from clipboard (to account)* options from the EasyImgur menu.

 **NOTE**: EasyImgur will periodically retrieve new authorization codes from Imgur.
 When this happens, a balloon popup will appear to inform you that EasyImgur has successfully done so (or not, if that should be the case).
+This popup can be disabled from the settings tab.

 ## Viewing uploaded images